tytydraco/yessleep/out/The_secret_in_my_parents_basement_is_why_I_shouldnt_exist.md

 He screamed, raw and painful, struggling to breathe.

 The boy demanded what I was doing to him in a cry, like he had become so used to breathing through the house, he didn't know any other way.

 I didn’t think.

 I wrapped my arms around him and dragged him up the cement staircase, where, to my horror, blood was flowing.

-Like the house was bleeding.
+Like the house was *bleeding*.

 When a cry sounded upstairs, I wavered in my steps.